Car finance is the most common way to buy a new or used car in this day and age and is becoming increasingly more popular to do so.

 Other positives of car finance are you can spread fixed monthly payments - typically across 24-48 months - and you can have the option to own it outright at the end of your agreement by paying off the balloon, or handing it back to the finance company.

 Do you have a car on finance and would like to reduce your monthly repayments?
 Sign up with Car Credible today; we could help you save money on your deal.

 It can also entice you to go for a more expensive car due to not having to pay for it all in one go.
 But that of course is dependent on your needs, budget, and offers loans.

-The three types of car loans available are Personal Contract Purchase (PCP), Hire Purchase (HP), and Personal loans, and you can see what the pros and cons of each are by visiting our previous article on the topic below.
+The three types of car loans available are Personal Contract Purchase (PCP), Hire Purchase (HP), and Personal loans, and there are multiple pros and cons for each option.

 However car finance is largely dependent on credit history and the credit score you have accumulated over time, and unfortunately for some, once the background checks have been done, they may be refused a loan from the finance company.

 Essentially, car finance companies need to be sure that you will be able to repay the monthly fees, which also accumulate interest, and if in the past you have missed payments, or had to terminate finance contracts, it could critically affect you.

 If you have a current car finance deal, Car Credible can give you a free appraisal using our deal checker.
 We help you keep track of it every month while updating your car's depreciation value and equity position.

 If you, unfortunately, do have a bad credit score or no credit whatsoever, it can make it more challenging to be approved, but it is still possible.